pytest-dev/pytest-bdd/README.rst

 Feature examples
 ^^^^^^^^^^^^^^^^

-**Note!** This possibility not a part of Gherkin standard and is supported for legacy parser.
+..
+NOTE:: This possibility not a part of Gherkin standard and is supported for legacy parser.

 It's possible to declare example table once for the whole feature, and it will be shared among all the scenarios of that feature: